 Finally, look for a home warranty company with claims offices in your area and review the company’s accreditations.
 For example, member companies of the NHSCA must comply with state regulations and have a call center available 24/7.
 Also, refer to the Better Business Bureau for company reviews and information.
 Realtors are another great resource and typically partner with home warranty companies so they can offer the products to their clients.
 Ask which companies are responsive and handle claims smoothly.

 The average cost of a one-year home warranty is $550, according to the NHSCA.
 Read the fine print to understand the exclusions, service visit fees, and charge limits.
 As with many products, you can buy home warranties with different levels of coverage, so don’t expect a Cadillac plan for a low price tag.
 “If you can buy a warranty for $15, it’s not going to cover anything,” Gromicko says.

 The most comprehensive home warranty plans from the companies we rated cost $510 to $675.
 As for service fees, those can range from $30 to $125.
 Some home warranty companies charge more for service fees but less for the annual home warranty plan.

 If you’re looking for a discount on a home warranty, some companies will charge less if you pay for an entire year upfront instead of opting for monthly installments.
-Alternatively, a warranty company might offer a bonus month for the same price of a yearlong plan if you pay in full.
+Alternatively, a warranty company might offer a bonus month for the same price as a year-long plan if you pay in full.

 Are Home Warranties Tax Deductible?

-If you buy a home warranty for your primary residence, it isn’t tax deductible on your federal return.
+If you buy a home warranty for your primary residence, it isn’t tax-deductible on your federal return.
 The same is true for homeowners insurance.
 However, if you use a part of your house for a home office, you can deduct a portion of the home warranty.
-And, if the home is rental property, the IRS allows a deduction for the home warranty.
+And, if the home is a rental property, the IRS allows a deduction for the home warranty.